-a.
+- a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.

-The access will be from Jackson Hwy.
-See attached plans

-b.
+Kennícott Road will serve the site.
+See plans provided - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop?